-- 2.5 Any health care facility licensed pursuant to Chapter 23-17 of the Rhode Island General Laws, as amended, which refers clients/patients to another such licensed health care facility or to a residential care/assisted living facility licensed pursuant to Chapter 23-17.4 of the Rhode Island General Laws, as amended, or to a certified adult day care program in which the referring entity has a financial interest shall, at the time a referral is made, disclose in writing the following information to the client/patient: (1) that the referring entity has a financial interest in the facility or provider to which the referral is being made; (2) that the patient/client has the option of seeking care from a different facility or provider which is also licensed and/or certified by the state to provide similar services to the patient/client. - 2.6 The referring entity shall also offer the patient/client a written list prepared by the Department of Health of all such alternative licensed and/or certified facilities or providers.
+- 2.5 Any health care facility licensed pursuant to RIGL Chapter 23-17 [Reference 1] which refers clients/patients to another such licensed health care facility or to a residential care/assisted living facility licensed pursuant to RIGL Chapter 23-17.4, or to a certified adult day care program in which the referring entity has a financial interest shall, at the time a referral is made, disclose in writing the following information to the client/patient: (1) that the referring entity has a financial interest in the facility or provider to which the referral is being made; (2) that the patient/client has the option of seeking care from a different facility or provider which is also licensed and/or certified by the state to provide similar services to the patient/client. - 2.6 The referring entity shall also offer the patient/client a written list prepared by the Department of Health of all such alternative licensed and/or certified facilities or providers.
 Said written list may be obtained by contacting:

-Rhode Island Department of Health Division of Facilities Regulation

-3 Capitol Hill, Room 306 Providence, RI 02908
+Rhode Island Department of Health Division of Facilities Regulation 3 Capitol Hill, Room 306 Providence, RI 02908

-2.7 Non-compliance with sections 2.5 and 2.6 (above) shall constitute grounds to revoke, suspend or otherwise discipline the licensee or to deny an application for licensure by the Director, or may result in imposition of an administrative penalty in accordance with Chapter 23-17.10 of the Rhode Island General Laws, as amended.
+2.7 Non-compliance with §§2.5 and 2.6 of these Regulations shall constitute grounds to revoke, suspend or otherwise discipline the licensee or to deny an application for licensure by the Director, or may result in imposition of an administrative penalty in accordance with RIGL Chapter 23-17.10.

-Section 3.0 Application for License, Initial License, or Changes in the Owner, Operator, or Lessee
+Section 3.0 Application for Certificate of Need or Changes in the Owner, Operator, or Lessee